dansleboby/ZoomPHP-sdk/docs/Api/ReportsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$webinar_id = "webinar_id_example"; // string | The webinar ID or webinar UUID.
+$webinar_id = 'webinar_id_example'; // string | The webinar ID or webinar UUID.
 If given the webinar ID it will take the last webinar instance.

 try {
     $result = $apiInstance->reportWebinarDetails($webinar_id);